Loans & Financing7 min read

 Your APR and periodic interest charge remain constant for the loan term (unless you refinance).
 Budgeting is straightforward: same payment every month until payoff.
 Fixed rates typically start higher than initial variable rates because lenders price in rate risk they absorb instead of you.

-Fixed structures shine when rates are historically low, when your income is tight, or when you plan long repayment horizons where variable risk compounds.
+Fixed structures shine when rates are historically low, when your income is tight, or when you plan long repayment horizons where variable risk compounds over many adjustment periods.

 How Variable-Rate Loans Behave